Republic of Spanish Haiti: Preparations for independence (1820–1821)

-In 1820, Haitian president Jean-Pierre Boyer decided to prepare for a rumored Spanish military incursion into Haiti, and sent Colonel Dezir Dalmassi to nearby towns such as San José de las Matas, San Juan de la Maguana, and Azua to convince locals to join a republic that would provide them with jobs, lands, abolition of taxes in the exportation of livestock, in return of accepting the political unification of the island under Haitian rule.
+In 1820, Haitian president Jean-Pierre Boyer decided to prepare for a rumored Spanish military incursion into Haiti, and sent Colonel Dezir Dalmassi to nearby towns such as San José de las Matas, San Juan de la Maguana, and Azua to convince locals to join a republic that would provide them with jobs, land, abolition of taxes in the exportation of livestock, in return of accepting the political unification of the island under Haitian rule.
 Instead of waiting for Dalmassi's return to Haiti, Boyer decided to invade the eastern part of the Island before the separatists could finalize their intent to declare independence.

-On December 1, 1821, a constitutive act was ordered to petition the union of Spanish Haiti with Gran Colombia.
+On 1 December 1821, a constitutive act was ordered to petition the union of Spanish Haiti with Gran Colombia.
 The state of the Republic of Spanish Haiti was not supported by the population of slaves and servants, who were wary of the rule of pure whites, and preferred to unite with French Haiti, because of their abolition of slavery.

-In late 1821 and early 1822, Haiti sent emissaries to the central and northern parts of Spanish Haiti to promote its annexation, and the people began to raise the Haitian flag on public buildings and plazas, such as Hincha (present-day Hinche), but also in large cities like Puerto Plata (December 13, 1821), Dajabón (December 15), Santiago (December 29) and La Vega (January 4, 1822), whereas other forces which opposed unification with Haiti formally declared independence from Spain on December 1, 1821.
+In late 1821 and early 1822, Haiti sent emissaries to the central and northern parts of Spanish Haiti to promote its annexation, and the people began to raise the Haitian flag on public buildings and plazas, such as Hincha (present-day Hinche), but also in large cities like Puerto Plata (13 December 1821), Dajabón (15 December), Santiago (29 December) and La Vega (4 January 1822), whereas other forces which opposed unification with Haiti formally declared independence from Spain on 1 December 1821.